 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.

-Students interested in careers in local, state, regional and national communities will find transdisciplinary encouragement and support in the Bachelor of Arts degree program in religious studies.
-Students who are attracted to international study will find the undergraduate program rich in multicultural coursework and study abroad opportunities.
-Religious studies students will find many opportunities for practical experience leading to careers in the academic study of religion, in public service, in governmental and nongovernmental agencies and in professional careers in a variety of organizations, including all of the helping professions.
+Students interested in careers in local, state, regional and national communities find transdisciplinary encouragement and support in the Bachelor of Arts degree program in religious studies.
+Students who are attracted to international study find the undergraduate program rich in multicultural coursework and study abroad opportunities.
+Religious studies students find many opportunities for practical experience leading to careers in the academic study of religion, in public service, in governmental and nongovernmental agencies and in professional careers in a variety of organizations, including all of the helping professions.

 Religious studies graduates have gone on to careers in such fields as diplomacy, development and teaching.
 Other students have pursued professional degrees in areas such as law, public policy and counseling.